-Staff, the college's program manager, and the architect agree that since this project is complex in nature, requires detail construction phasing for the site work, work being completed adjacent to on going College student and public activity, and somewhat uncertain in scope, it lends itself to an alternative method of contractor selection; specifically the Construction Manager/General Contractor (CMGC) procurement method.
+Staff and the College's program manager agree that since this project is complex in nature, requires detail construction phasing for the site work, involves work being completed adjacent to ongoing college student and public activity, and somewhat uncertain in scope, it lends itself to an alternative method of contractor selection; specifically the Construction Manager/General Contractor (CMGC) procurement method.
 The CMGC is a modified Design Build process in which Clackamas Community College would hold the contract for both the design consultant and the contractor during the design and construction services.
 This arrangement contractually places the College in charge of project decisions and keeps any cost savings with the College.
 The benefits of this type of alternative construction method are control costs, speed of delivery, flexibility, and reduction of risk to the College.

 The CMGC procurement method allows the owner (Clackamas Community College) to select a qualified contractor early on in the project to assist with design, provide value engineering and in the end save the project time and expense.
 To change from the standard design, bid, build construction model, the Board of Education, acting as the Local Contract Review Board (LCRB), must pass a Resolution allowing the change from the standard procurement method.
-This agenda item follows Oregon Administrative Rule, Division 49 - General Provisions Related to Public Contracts for Construction Services.
-In these rules an alternative method (specifically) CMGC can be used if found applicable by the LCRB.
+The Oregon Administrative Rule, Division 49 - General Provisions Related to Public Contracts for Construction Services state that an alternative method (specifically) CMGC can be used if found applicable by the LCRB.
 The rules require fourteen findings (ORS279.335 (2)(B)) to be addressed and a public hearing held prior to approval of the CMGC procurement method by the LCRB.